NIH-NCPI/ncpi-fhir-platform-evaluation/README.md

 There are a small number of library dependencies.
 To install them, run the following command within the top level directory of the repository:
     pip install -r requrements.txt

+Once this is done, you'll need to then install the program itself:
+    python setup.py develop

+Develop can be any of the standard setup.py arguments (install, etc), however, I find it easier to debug using the "develop" option.
+Once the test suite is more stable, it will probably be preferable to not use the develop option.

 # Standard Linux Help
 Users can always get a listing of options using the argument --help